 3. Water Pollution

-Industrial agriculture sucks up 70 percent of the world’s fresh water supplies.
-To follow up that staggering number, the EPA estimates that 75 percent of all water-quality problems in America’s rivers and streams.
+Industrial agriculture sucks up 70 percent of the world’s freshwater supplies.
+To follow up on that staggering number, the EPA estimates that 75 percent of all water-quality problems are in America’s rivers and streams.
 Water polluted with agricultural run-off can destroy whole ecosystems and be toxic, if not lethal to humans and animals alike.

 Click here to see how levels of animal waste impact your state’s water supplies.

-Monocultures in industrial farming poses an incredible threat to future food security across the globe.
-Single-crop farms are one of the “ingenious” developments that has come out of industrial agriculture.
-To support the livestock industry, a small group of “commodity” crops have taken up the majority of the world’s agricultural land.
-In the United States, corn, wheat, rice, and soybeans are planted at unprecedented rate, yet only a small percentage of these crops feed people.
+Monocultures in industrial farming pose an incredible threat to future food security across the globe.
+Single-crop farms are one of the “ingenious” developments that have come out of industrial agriculture.
+To Support the livestock industry, a small group of “commodity” crops have taken up the majority of the world’s agricultural land.
+In the United States, corn, wheat, rice, and soybeans are planted at an unprecedented rate, yet only a small percentage of these crops feed people.

 5. Fossil Fuels and Carbon Emissions

-Between transportation, synthetic fertilizers/pesticides, and the incredible amount of energy it takes to run Concentrated Animal Feeding Operations, factory farms uses about 5.5 gallons of fossils fuels per acre.
+Between transportation, synthetic fertilizers/pesticides, and the incredible amount of energy it takes to run Concentrated Animal Feeding Operations, factory farms use about 5.5 gallons of fossil fuels per acre.
 The average farm in the United States spans 418 acres, meaning it will devour about 2,300 gallons of fossil fuels.
 Just think about how many thousands of farms there are across the globe…

 What You Can Do